davenquinn/xenoliths/paper/text/chapters/05-modeling.md

-To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop a modeled sub-oceanic or asthenospheric geotherm and relaxed towards the present by iteratively solving the heat-flow equation.
-Finite-difference modeling is implemented in Python using the FiPy software package [@Guyer2009].
-Explicit and implicit finite difference approaches are combined using a two-sweep technique [@Crank1947] to ensure a stable result.
+To simulate both subduction and slab-window driven mantle underplating, the forearc geotherm is stacked atop a modeled sub-oceanic or asthenospheric geotherm and relaxed towards the present using finite-difference modeling.
+The model is implemented in Python using the FiPy software package [@Guyer2009], combining explicit and implicit finite difference approaches using a two-sweep technique [@Crank1947] to ensure a stable result.
 The model is run to a depth of 500 km to remove the effects of unknown mantle heat flux.

-Several auxiliary analytical models are used to constrain portions of our modeled scenarios.
-The Global Depth and Heat (GDH) model for oceanic crust [@Stein1992] and the @Royden1993a forearc geotherm model provide evolving boundary conditions for subduction.
-More information about model setup and integration is given in @sec:model_supplement.
+The analytical Global Depth and Heat (GDH) model for oceanic crust [@Stein1992] and the @Royden1993a model for a forearc geotherm under continuing subduction provide evolving boundary conditions for scenarios **B** and **C**.
+More information about model setup and integration is given in
+@sec:model_supplement.

 ## Model results